-Rich and flavorful, these gluten-free lime bars are made with simple ingredients and have a delicious lime flavor.
-Once you try these lime bars made with real lime curd and traditional oat shortbread, it’ll become your go-to spring and summer dessert!
+Rich and flavorful, these gluten-free lime bars are made with real ingredients (no dyes!) and have a bright lime flavor.
+Once you try this dessert made with lime curd and traditional oat shortbread, it’ll become your go-to spring and summer treat!

 Finally a Lime Bar with Real Ingredients